neumino/neumino.github.io/movies.md

-### Titane
+### Settlers
-*Released on 2021-07-14, vote average 6.5*
+*Released on 2021-07-23, vote average 5.8*

-Following a series of unexplained crimes, a former firefighter is reunited with his son who has been missing for 10 years.
+Remmy and her parents, refugees from Earth, have found peace on the Martian outskirts until strangers appear in the hills beyond their farm.
+Told as a triptych, the film follows Remmy as she struggles to survive in an uneasy landscape.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/epoyDw8EU9I?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### La civil
-*Released on 2021-07-08, vote average 2*

-Cielo is a mother whose teenage daughter is kidnapped in Northern Mexico.
-When the authorities offer no support in the search, Cielo takes matters into her own hands and transforms from housewife into a vengeful militant.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/ik3TEtfLyCU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jeCcJCy0HzM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>